-The first antiphon which we say or sing tomorrow at Lauds for S Martin of Tours shows his disciples asking him not to desert them because Rapacious Wolves will invade his flock.
+The first antiphon which, if we serve a Church or diocese with S Martin as its Patron, we will say or sing tomorrow at Lauds for S Martin of Tours, shows his disciples asking him not to desert them because Rapacious Wolves will invade his flock.
 (I wonder why that antiphon went missing from the Liturgia Horarum.)

 Rapacious Wolves are always around.
 Look at (via a Concordance) the New Testament.
 Look at (via its index) what the Catechism of the Catholic Church says about Scandal and those who cause it.
 (A lady wolf was involved in the very Foundation of Rome, and the Romans sometimes referred to Professional Ladies as Wolfesses.)

 Wolves were around at the very beginning of the Pontificate of our beloved late Holy Father Benedict XVI.
 In the homily at his inauguration, he asked us to pray for him "that I may not flee for fear of the wolves".

 I believe S Thomas talks somewhere about Wolves being demons; or tyrants; or heresiarchs.
 Is it true that the Patron of the Diocese of St Gallen is a St Lupus, or did my ungoverned sense of fantasy just make that up?